autoapply/yaml-crypt/README.md

     $ yaml-crypt -k my-key-file my-file.yaml-crypt

+To specify an explicit operation, use `-e` or `-d` for encryption or decryption.

 You can also encrypt only certain parts of a file.
 Given the following YAML file

 ```yaml